Why Complex Electronics Companies Rely on Cloud Product Development Platforms

 Question: What solution is enabling more modern medical device companies to reduce risk and ensure quality?
 The answer?
-An all-in-one product development platform in which quality and key ALM components are embedded with next-generation design solution integrations—all woven into the product lifecycle management (PLM) design environment.
+A cloud-based product development platform in which quality and software components are embedded with next-generation design solution integrations—all woven into the product lifecycle management (PLM) design environment.

 How does a product development platform help a medical device manufacturer?
 Allow me to explain.